patrick-crawford/WEB422-Backup/notes/serving-react-vercel.md

 ![New repository button screenshot](/media/react-deployment-1.png)

 Fill in the repository name text field with the name of your project.
-Also, please make sure that "Initialize this repository with a README" checkbox is unselected as well as "Add .gitignore" and "Add a licence" set to none.
-That will help us to avoid Git conflicts.
-See the screenshot below:
+Also, please make sure that "Private" option is selected:

 ![New repository page screenshot](/media/react-deployment-2.png)